eirikama/DSAE/README.md

 which have been scatter-corrected by the state-of-the-art Mie-scatter correction method Mie Extinction Extended Multiplicative Signal Correction (ME-EMSC) algorithm.

+The pretrained model should be used on spectra at wavenumbers between 910 and 3623.

 Related paper
 ---------------